Course image English: Census Records Including Wales

 Recommended Reading & Resources

 The course provides a significant overview of what is involved when researching English Parish Records.
 Given that every person in England was assigned to a particular parish regardless of their religious denomination, it is crucial to develop a greater understanding of how the record keeping system was established and developed.
 This will greatly enhance your ability in tracking down desired documentation.
 The course material will cover the main categories of birth, christening, marriage, death and burial; but will also go far beyond to include a variety of other record sources as well.
 A great deal of emphasis will be placed on examples in order to introduce you to the text and flavour of the contemporary language used in record keeping.
 Lastly, an ability to find information must be consistent with an ability to organise and make use of that information.
-To this end, numerous techniques, tips, and ideas will be shared which you can adopt and adapt as you develop your own organisation style.
+To this end, numerous techniques, tips, and ideas will be shared which you can adopt and adapt as you develop your own organization style.

 INTRODUCTION